Sudhanshu-Ambastha/Heart-Disease-Prediction-Bot/README.md

 ## About

-The Heart Disease Prediction project focuses on predicting heart disease using machine learning models.
-The project includes various files and models designed for heart disease prediction.
+The Heart Disease Prediction project is dedicated to utilizing machine learning models to predict the likelihood of heart disease.
+This repository contains a collection of files, datasets, and machine learning models tailored for heart disease prediction.
+These resources aim to facilitate early detection and risk assessment of heart disease, enabling individuals to make informed health decisions.

 ## Files